DocyNoah/mynotepad/docs/dev/ubuntu_server_setup.md

 ## PyCharm

-You can download PyCharm on `jetbrains ` or `Ubuntu Software`, but recommand on `jetbrains.com/pycharm/`
+You can download PyCharm on `JetBrains Site` or `Ubuntu Software`, but recommand on `JetBrains Site`

 1. Download Pycharm on <https://www.jetbrains.com/pycharm/>
 2. Extract *.tar.gz  (recommand at home directory)